-7.19 The FSA's normal practice is to follow a "minded-to" procedure before deciding whether to give a private warning.
-This means that it will notify in writing the intended recipient of the warning that it has concerns about their conduct and inform them that the FSA proposes to give a private warning.
-The recipient will then have an opportunity to comment on our understanding of the circumstances giving rise to the FSA's concerns and whether a private warning is appropriate.
-The FSA will carefully consider any response to its initial letter before it decides whether to give the private warning.
-The decision will be taken by an FSA head of department or a more senior member of FSA staff.
+The FCA's normal practice is to follow a "minded-to" procedure before deciding whether to give a private warning.
+This means that it will notify in writing the intended recipient of the warning that it has concerns about their conduct and inform them that the FCA proposes to give a private warning.
+The recipient will then have an opportunity to comment on our understanding of the circumstances giving rise to the FCA's concerns and whether a private warning is appropriate.
+The FCA will carefully consider any response to its initial letter before it decides whether to give the private warning.
+The decision will be taken by an FCA head of department or a more senior member of FCA staff.

-8 Variation and cancellation of permission on the FSA's own initiative and intervention against incoming firms
+8. Variation and cancellation of permission and imposition of requirements on the FCA's own initiative and intervention against incoming firms

-- 8.1 The FSA has powers under section 45 of the Act to vary or cancel an authorised person's Part IV permission.
-The FSA may use these powers where: - (1) the person is failing or is likely to fail to satisfy the threshold conditions; - (2) the person has not carried on any regulated activity for a period of at least 12 months; or - (3) it is desirable to exercise the power in order to meet any of its regulatory objectives. - 8.1A The powers to vary and cancel a person's Part IV permission are exercisable in the same circumstances.
-However, the statutory procedure for the exercise of each power is different and this may determine how the FSA acts in a given case.
-Certain types of behaviour which may cause the FSA to cancel permission in one case, may lead it to vary, or vary and cancel, permission in another, depending on the circumstances.
-The non-exhaustive examples provided below are therefore illustrative but not conclusive of which action the FSA will take in a given case.
+- 8.1 The FCA has powers under section 55J of the Act to vary or cancel an authorised person'sPart 4A permission and a power under section 55L to impose requirements on an authorised person.
+The FCA may use these powers where: - (1) the person is failing or is likely to fail to satisfy the threshold conditions for which the FCA is responsible; - (2) the person has not carried on a regulated activity to which the Part 4A permission relates for a period of at least 12 months; or - it is desirable to exercise the power in order to advance one or more of its operational objectives. - The powers to vary and cancel a person's Part 4A permission and to impose requirements are exercisable in the same circumstances.
+However, the statutory procedure for the exercise of the own-initiative powers is different to the statutory procedure for the exercise of the cancellation power and this may determine how the FCA acts in a given case.
+Certain types of behaviour which may cause the FCA to cancel permission in one case, may lead it to impose requirements, vary, or vary and cancel, permission in another, depending on the circumstances.
+The non-exhaustive examples provided below are therefore illustrative but not conclusive of which action the FCA will take in a given case.

-Varying a firm's Part IV permission on the FSA's own initiative
+Varying a firm's Part 4A permission or imposing requirements on the FCA's own initiative